FileChucker

 What's the biggest file that FileChucker can upload?

-FileChucker itself has no limit, other than the $PREF{sizelimit*} settings which you set yourself.
+FileChucker itself has no limit, other than the $PREF{sizelimit*} settings which you set yourself in PREFs Section 08.
 But your server may have other limits, either directly in terms of file size, or indirectly in terms of CPU, RAM, or network limits or issues that cause large uploads to fail.

 In general, most servers do not have upload size limits for CGI scripts as they do for PHP scripts; such PHP limits have no effect on FileChucker.
 Many clients are using FileChucker specifically for the purpose of uploading large files of several hundred megabytes, and even into the 1-2 gigabyte range in some cases.

-If large uploads are failing on your server, one thing that may help in some situations is to set the $PREF{disable_upload_hook} setting to 'yes'.
-This slightly changes how FileChucker processes the upload internally, and as a side-effect it can sometimes work around certain server issues.
+If large uploads are failing on your server, in some situations it may help to set the $PREF{disable_upload_hook} setting to 'yes', and/or to set $PREF{move_tmpfile_instead_of_copying_contents} to 'no'.
+These settings slightly change how FileChucker processes the upload internally, and as a side-effect they can sometimes work around certain server issues.
+Try all 4 possible combinations of yes and no for these 2 settings.

 How fast can FileChucker upload files?